GREENRIGG EVANGELICAL MISSION

 Then, on Thursday 8th October 2015, Benhar Evangelical Church held their first Good News Club for children of school age.
 This was the first children’s meeting to take place in Greenrigg Evangelical for several years and over twenty children turned up.
 Since then, the number of children attending has risen to over forty.

 The Good News Club is taken by some of the ladies of Benhar Evangelical Church.
 This involves singing chorus’, hearing Bible stories, doing arts and crafts, memorising Bible verses, and taking part in games.
-It is closed for the summer months but will start back on Thursday 31st August at 7 pm.
+It closes in line with school holidays over New Year, Easter and the Summer but usually starts back on first Thursday of each term.

 Benhar Evangelical Church have a Sunday School in their church building at Eastfield.
 This involves the same or similar activities to the Good News Club.
-The Sunday School starts back on Sunday 27th August at 1pm.
+The Sunday School likewise runs throughout term time in line with the local schools.

 Ladies from the church also lead the Scripture Union in Calderhead High School.
 This open for pupils to attend on Thursdays at lunchtime.

 However, the ministry of Benhar Evangelical Church is not limited to children and young people alone.
-This year, the church plans to hold its first High Tea at Greenrigg Evangelical on Tuesday 12th September at 1 pm.
-This High Tea is open to all senior citizens from the community and is available free of charge.
-There are plans to have a Gospel singer / group present for the first of these special events for older people.
+The church held its first High Tea at Greenrigg Evangelical on Tuesday 12th September 2017 at 1 pm.
+This High Tea is an ongoing part of our work and is open to all senior citizens from the community free of charge.
+There is often a Gospel singer or group present at these special events for older people.